-ECN and the Limited Transmit option for TCP can each reduce unnecessary Retransmit Timeouts in TCP.
-As discussed in Section 2.1, in the absence of Limited Transmit, a packet dropped from a TCP flow with a small congestion window can result in a Retransmit Timeout.
-Similarly, one of advantages of ECN with current TCP implementations is that, by replacing a packet drop by a packet mark, it can avoid a retransmit timeout for a flow with a small congestion window.
-We note that, because Limited Transmit could sometimes avoid a Retransmit Timeout in this case even in the absence of ECN, the deployment of Limited Transmit could diminish somewhat the performance benefits of ECN for small flows (by improving TCP performance even in the absence of ECN, not by worsening TCP performance with ECN).
+Figure 2 shows that Limited Transmit without ECN could also have avoided a Retransmit Timeout in this scenario.
+Because Limited Transmit could sometimes avoid a Retransmit Timeout in this case even in the absence of ECN, the deployment of Limited Transmit could diminish somewhat the performance benefits of ECN for small flows (by improving TCP performance even in the absence of ECN, not by worsening TCP performance with ECN).
 Thus, some of the performance advantages reported for ECN for TCP short transfers would diminish with the introduction of Limited Transmit.
+At the same time, there are many scenarios (e.g., for a transfer of only a few packets) where ECN avoids a Retransmit Timeout while Limited Transmit does not, and also scenarios (with forced drops due to buffer overflow) where the opposite is the case.

-Experimental studies have also shown that ECN has performance advantages for long TCP transfers [1].
+Experimental studies such as [1] have also shown that ECN has some performance advantages even for long TCP transfers.
 One performance advantage is that ECN eliminates the delays of the Fast Retransmit and Retransmit Timeout procedures, allowing the TCP sender to immediately begin transmitting at the reduced rate.
-ECN gives an explicit notification of congestion that is robust in the presence of reordered or delayed packets, and does not rely on the uncertain duplicate acknowledgement thresholds or retransmit timeout intervals used by TCP to detect lost packets.
+ECN gives an explicit notification of congestion that is robust in the presence of reordered or delayed packets, and does not rely on the imprecise duplicate acknowledgement thresholds or retransmit timeout intervals used by TCP to detect lost packets.

-As noted earlier, ECN can not be relied upon to completely eliminate packet losses as indications of congestion, and therefore would not allow the end nodes to interpret packet losses as indications of corruption instead of congestion.
-Similarly, ECN does not eliminate the need for Fast Retransmit and Retransmit Timeout mechanisms to detect dropped packets, and therefore does not eliminate the need for the Limited Transmit procedure discussed in Section 2.1, or the D-SACK procedures discussed in Section 2.2 for undoing unnecessary congestion control responses to reordered or delayed packets.
+As noted earlier, ECN cannot be relied upon to completely eliminate packet losses as indications of congestion, and therefore would not allow the end nodes to interpret packet losses as indications of corruption instead of congestion.
+Because ECN cannot eliminate packet loss completely, it does not eliminate the need for Limited Transmit.
+Similarly, ECN does not eliminate the need for Fast Retransmit and Retransmit Timeout mechanisms to detect dropped packets, and therefore does not eliminate the need for the D-SACK procedures discussed in Section 2.2 for undoing unnecessary congestion control responses to reordered or delayed packets.